Spatiotemporal Continual Federated Learning for Agentic Multi-UAV Edge Networks: Mitigating Catastrophic Forgetting: Simulation Results and Analysis

-It is observed that the total reward naturally exhibits a stepwise descending trend across the three phases.
-This corresponds to the reduction in user density from the \textit{Urban phase} ($M=140$) to the \textit{Rural phase} ($M=40$), which inherently limits the maximum achievable aggregate throughput.
-Within the initial \textit{Urban phase}, the proposed G-MAPPO framework (blue line) demonstrates rapid convergence, stabilizing its policy within approximately 400 episodes.
-While the Static K-Means baseline (green dashed line) maintains the highest reward, it serves as an idealized upper bound by leveraging perfect global coordinate information, which is unavailable in real-time decentralized operations.
+The total system reward $R_{\mathrm{total}}$, as shown in Fig.~\ref{fig:convergence:reward}, exhibits a consistent stepwise descending trend across the three phases.
+This is a physical necessity because the reduction in user density from the Urban phase ($M=140$) to the Rural phase ($M=40$) inherently limits the aggregate reward potential.
+Within each environmental regime, G-MAPPO demonstrates rapid convergence, typically reaching a stable plateau within 100 episodes per phase.
+Notably, the variance of the learning curves remains narrow even during abrupt task transitions at episodes 100 and 200.
+This confirms that the GDPO mechanism successfully neutralizes the gradient noise originating from heterogeneous reward scales, providing a robust training signal despite the non-stationary nature of the spatiotemporal environment.